vithika-cyber/CSE258_Assignment2/README.md

 ---

-## 🎉 You're All Set!
+## 🎉 Ready to Go!

-Everything is prepared for you to start working on this interesting recommendation problem.
-The data is fascinating, the task is well-defined, and you have all the tools you need.
+Everything is prepared for you to start working on this recommendation system project.
+Download the data, run the code, and analyze the results!

-**Good luck and have fun! 🚀**
+**Good luck! 🚀**

 ---

-*Generated for CSE 258 Assignment 2 - Food.com Recipe Dataset*
+*CSE 258 Assignment 2 - Food.com Recipe Dataset*